sleongkoan/RNACons/README.md

 ## MC-Cons versions

-Two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and a heuristic one using an Hybrid Genetic Algorithm.
+Two versions of the consensus optimizer available, one using an exact solver with branch and bound strategy and a heuristic one using an hybrid genetic algorithm.
 Each solver can consider suboptimal consensus solutions during the first phase to preserve more variety in the final solutions.